CarlosSanabriaM/vagrant-docker-training/README.md

 ## Architecture

-Vagrant creates an Ubuntu VM that installs Docker and Docker-Compose, pulls Docker images from [DockerHub](https://hub.docker.com/), and runs containers with their corresponding port mappings.
+Vagrant creates an Ubuntu VM that installs Docker, pulls Docker images from [DockerHub](https://hub.docker.com/), and runs containers with their corresponding port mappings.

 The automation process is specified using the following files:
-1. `Vagrantfile`: Tells Vagrant how to create and configure the VM.
+1. `Vagrantfile`: Tells Vagrant how to create and configure the VM
-2. `docker-compose.yml`: Tells Docker-Compose which and how containers should be executed.
+2. `docker-compose.yml`: Tells Docker Compose which and how containers should be executed

 The following diagram shows the architecture: